goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 Xilinx FPGAs
 exposes a handful of useful system registers accessible over JTAG.
 The most well known of these interfaces is the SYSMON, which allows us, among other things, to get real time temperature and voltage reading from inside the chip.
-Although openOCD doesn't have SYSMON support out of the box it would be worth while to build it to :
+Although openOCD doesn't have SYSMON support out of the box it would be worth while to build it, to :
-1. Familise myself with openOCD scripting, this might come in handy when  building my ILA replacement down the line
+1. Familiarise myself with openOCD scripting, this might come in handy when  building my ILA replacement down the line
 2. Having an easy side channel to monitor FPGA operating parameters
-3. openOCD did have support for interfacing with the SYSMON’s ancestor, the XADC on the series 7, so it would be a nice contribution to make
+3. Make a contribution to openOCD as it have support for the interfacing with XADC but not SYSMON

 ### 3 - Figuring out the Pinout